oorischubert/slobot/README.md

 [SO-ARM-100](https://github.com/TheRobotStudio/SO-ARM100) provides CAD & [STL model](https://github.com/TheRobotStudio/SO-ARM100/blob/main/stl_files_for_3dprinting/Follower/Print_Follower_SO_ARM100_08k_Ender.STL) of the robotic arm links.
 After 3D-printing them and ordering the remaining parts, the robot can be assembled for prototyping.

-### Servos
+### Feetech

-[Feetech STS2115](https://www.feetechrc.com/74v-19-kgcm-plastic-case-metal-tooth-magnetic-code-double-axis-ttl-series-steering-gear.html) is the servo inserted in each joint of the robot.
+[Feetech STS3115](https://www.feetechrc.com/74v-19-kgcm-plastic-case-metal-tooth-magnetic-code-double-axis-ttl-series-steering-gear.html) is the servo inserted in each joint of the robot.

 - It's *motor* rotates the connected link.
 - It's *magnetic encoder* measures the absolute angular position of the joint.